SvelteKit 1—Getting Started with SvelteKit

 Now, of course, you will want to explore and edit the files that have been created.
 There are many editors that have settings for Svelte available, and if you have a favorite, feel free to use it.
 But the most popular with Svelte users is VS Code.

 You will want to install the extension “Svelte for VS Code” and perhaps “Svelte Intellisense.”
 It also helps to go to settings, Text Editor, Suggestions, and disable Accept Suggestion on Commit Character.
+Then take a little time to read or watch a tutorial on using it and become familiar with it.
+Most of the basic are easy, but it is amazingly full-featured.

-So take a look at the directory structure that has been created for you.
+Take a look at the directory structure that has been created for you.
 At the top level are a configuration file, a readme, and a couple of .json files.
 A helpful .gitignore file is in place for users of git.
 The node_modules directory contains a suprisingly large number of packages that can be used by your app.
 Ignoring the .svelte-kit directory, the two remaining directories are where you will do all your work: src and static.

 The static directory holds static assets such as image files or global CSS files that can be included in your app.
-They can be referenced as if at the top level of your app—for example, an img.jpg file contained there can be referenced simply as “/img.jpg”.
+They can be referenced as if at the top level of your app—for example, an img.jpg file contained there can be referenced simply as /img.jpg.

 The src directory is where you will do essentially all your coding.
 Initially, it contains an app.html file, which holds the basic html code for your app (but which you mostly won’t need to modify), and a routes directly.